jasonqiu212/git-practice/README.md

 ```
 git push

-# You can now view your commit on the GitHub repository.
+# You can now view your commit on this GitHub repository.
 ```

 4. To add another joke, create a new feature branch in your local repository and commit your new joke.